Citrus powdery mildew

 Prevention

-The key method of preventing citrus powdery mildew entering your farm is to use of certified disease-free planting material and have robust on-farm biosecurity systems in place.
+The key method of preventing citrus powdery mildew entering your farm is to use certified disease-free planting material and have robust on-farm biosecurity systems in place.

-Find out how you can protect your farm from plant pests and diseases:
+Use these resources to help protect your farm from plant pests and diseases:

 Legal requirements